nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User finds the id associated with the task he wants to tag.
+1. User finds the ID associated with the task he wants to tag.
-2. With the task id, user requests to tag the task with a specified task.
+2. With the task ID, user requests to tag the task with a specified task.
 3. NotionUS adds the specified tag to the task and displays it.

    Use case ends.